Michael Ballack: Retirement

 Ballack announced his retirement on 2 October 2012.
 He had been in talks with Major League Soccer's Montreal Impact and A-League club Western Sydney Wanderers.

 On 5 June 2013, Ballack played a farewell match at Leipzig's Red Bull Arena.
 The match was won by a World XI 4–3 against the "Friends of Ballack", with Ballack scoring his second hat-trick in his career.
 First he scored two goals with "Friends of Ballack" in the first half and scored his third goal and the winner in the second half for the World XI.
 Participants in the match included former teammates and friends Lothar Matthäus, Didier Drogba, Miroslav Klose, Andriy Shevchenko, Phillip Lahm, Hasan Salihamidžić, Dimitar Berbatov, Michael Essien, André Schürrle, Ricardo Carvalho, Dietmar Hamann, Florent Malouda, Carsten Jancker, Torsten Frings, Jens Lehmann, Christian Wörns, Mehdi Mahdavikia and Per Mertesacker, as well as Formula 1 racing driver Michael Schumacher.
 The teams were coached by Ballack's former Chelsea coach José Mourinho and his former national team coach Rudi Völler.

+Post-playing career

+He is now a football agent for German footballer Lennart Karl.